legiosoft/guardhouse-sdk-dotnet/src/README.md

 # Guardhouse SDK for .NET

-Guardhouse SDK for .NET provides seamless integration with Guardhouse OpenID Connect/OAuth IDaaS Identity Server.
-This SDK enables your .NET applications to act as both **Clients** (requesting tokens) and **Resources** (validating tokens and protecting APIs).
+Guardhouse SDK for .NET provides a **complete replacement for OpenIdDict** in .NET applications.
+This SDK enables your .NET applications to integrate with Guardhouse OpenID Connect/OAuth IDaaS Identity Server for token management and API protection.

 ## What is Guardhouse?

-Guardhouse is an OpenID/OAuth IDaaS Identity Server (similar to Auth0) that can:
+Guardhouse is an OpenID/OAuth IDaaS Identity Server that provides:
-- Issue new access tokens
+- OAuth 2.0 token endpoint
-- Introspect tokens via the introspection endpoint
+- Token introspection endpoint
-- Provide other OpenID Connect functionality
+- JWT token validation
-- Manage user authentication and authorization
+- User authentication and authorization
+- OpenID Connect discovery

+**Note:** This SDK is a **modern replacement** for OpenIdDict.
+You can replace OpenIdDict dependencies with Guardhouse SDK for simplified token management and authentication.

 ## Understanding Client vs Resource